JonThomas/Azure-AZ-500-Study-Guide/1-Manage identity and access/16-Configure authentication methods including password hash and Pass Through Authentication (PTA), OAuth, and passwordless.md

 * Supports only Account Disabling (not Account lockout, Account expiration, Password expiration or Logon hours)
 > Is Leaked credentials only available with Password hash synchronization??
 What about native Azure AD?

+### ADFS federation
+* Ensures user authentication happens on-site: Passwords are not synced to Azure
+* Lots of features, including smart card authentication

 [Return to Manage identity and access](README.md)

 [Return to Table of Contents](../README.md)